NJU-PCALab/DiP/README.md

 Our code will be released soon... 🚀🚀🚀

 News: Our code is already under review and will be public in a few weeks!
+We will also open-source our DiP-based T2I project ([L2P](https://github.com/NJU-PCALab/L2P)), stay tuned!

 <table class="center">
   <tr>